Marijuana Defense Attorneys in St. Louis

 Fairness may also be applied to other types of marijuana charges.
 Although many marijuana drug crimes are already prosecuted on a lower tier than standard charges for other types of controlled substances, the penalties for distribution, sales, delivery, and cultivation are still severe.
 As such, anyone facing these allegations should be aware that they are often felonies that pose substantial fines and terms of imprisonment.
 By working closely with you to analyze the specific facts in your case, our legal team can fight for the best possible terms in order to protect your freedom and future.

-Discuss Your Case with a Missouri Drug Crime Lawyer
+Discuss Your Case with Our Experienced Team

 If you or your loved one is facing any type of marijuana allegation, please do not allow yourself to believe that new changes to the law will automatically alleviate the penalties you face.
 Although reassuring, these laws have yet to be fully applied and studied, and there always remains the potential for serious criminal consequences.
 In order to gain a better understanding of the legislation involved, your specific charges, and your available defense options, we urge you to schedule a free case evaluation as soon as possible.

-Regardless of the boisterous noise and opinions surrounding marijuana and the law, you must take reasonable measure to protect your rights and your future.
+Regardless of the boisterous noise and opinions surrounding marijuana and the law, you must take reasonable measures to protect your rights and your future.
 Allow a legal team of former prosecutors to guide you through the legal process toward the results you need.
 Bring proven lawyers to the fight.
 Contact The Hammer Law Firm, LLC today.